justinmclean/ChinaApacheWayTalk/README.md

 The slides are generated from [asciidoctor](https://asciidoctor.org) markup and displayed with [reveal.js](https://asciidoctor.org/docs/asciidoctor-revealjs/).
 This means the content can be kept under version control and exported to a number of formats other than HTML.

+Please check out the examples of [asciidoctor-revealjs](https://asciidoctor.org/docs/asciidoctor-revealjs/#syntax-examples) for more information about using markdown with reveal.js.

 ## How to Build

 To install the needed dependencies on OSX run: